ViennaTools/ViennaPS/docs/models/prebuilt/multiParticle.md

 | `inflectAngle`  | Inflection angle of the ion energy reduction function    | 0.0                  |
 | `n`  | Exponent of the ion energy reduction function    | 1.0                  |

+The sticking probability of the neutral particle can also be specified for each material within the domain using a map between material and sticking probability.

 __Example usage__: